google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 Customize with your application's primary color if you want the user to feel that the content is a part of your application.

-If you want to make it clear for the user that she has left your application, don’t customize the color at all.
+If you want to make it clear for the user that they have left your application, don’t customize the color at all.

 ```java